-46. How does NSF manage confidentiality and conflicts of interest during the peer review process?
+47. How does NSF manage confidentiality and conflicts of interest during the peer review process?
 What can proposers do to ensure that their proprietary information is kept safe?

 NSF proposals are considered confidential.
 They are not made public and are not considered a public disclosure.
-Proposals are kept within NSF staff and the external reviewers, who certify that no conflicts of interest are present and that they will keep the proposal documents and review contents confidential (see the certification at: https://www.nsf.gov/eng/iip/sbir/Forms/coiform.docx).
+Proposals are kept within NSF staff and the external reviewers, who certify that no conflicts of interest are present and that they will keep the proposal documents and review contents confidential (see the Conflict of Interest form on the peer review page at: https://seedfund.nsf.gov/resources/review/peer-review/).